 5. Lithium Deficiency

 While lithium is a natural element and not a prescription drug, I think the research on lithium is worth noting in this section.
 Patients with mood disorders have been shown to have rates of dementia higher than those of the general population.
 Researchers found that continued lithium treatment was associated with a reduction of the rate of dementia to the same level as that for the general population and can actually be neuroprotective or even enhance the growth of neurons.
-Lithium is also a B12 carrier, so a combination deficiency of lithium and B12 would really affect brain health.
+Lithium is also a B12 carrier, so a combined deficiency of lithium and B12 would really affect brain health.

 According to Dr. Nassir Ghaemi, a professor of psychiatry at Tufts University School of Medicine, “Lithium is, by far, the most proven drug to keep neurons alive, in animals and in humans, consistently and with many replicated studies.
 If lithium prevents dementia, then we may have overlooked a very simple means of preventing a major public health problem.”

 What’s an easy way to get lithium?
 Add DayLyte liquid minerals to your water to get 1mg of lithium per serving.

 Addressing the Nutritional Needs of the Older Generations